IniciGrupsConversesTendències

 MembresRessenyesPopularitatValoració mitjanaConverses / Mencions

-THE RIVER BETWEEN explores life on the Makuyu and Kameno ridges of Kenya in the early days of white settlement.
-Faced with an alluring, new religion and 'magical' customs, the Gikuyu people are torn between those who fear the unknown and those who see beyond it.
-Some fellow Joshua and his fiery brand of Christianity while others proudly pursue tribal independence.
+"Explores life on the Makuyu and Kameno ridges of Kenya in the early days of white settlement.
+Faced with an alluring new religion and 'magical' customs, the Gikuyu people are torn between those who fear the unknown and those who see beyond it.
+Some follow Joshua and his fiery brand of Christianity.
+Others proudly pursue tribal independence.
 In the midst of this disunity stands Waiyaki, a dedicated visionary born to a line of prophets.
-He struggles to educate the tribe- a task he sees as the only unifying link between the two factions - but his plans for the future raise issues which will determine both his own and the Gikuyu's survival.… (més)
+He struggles to educate the tribe--a task he sees as the only unifying link between the two factions--but his plans for the future raise issue which will determine both his and the Gikuyu's survival"--Back cover.… (més)

 Membre:zitojoea